samiuljoy/dotfiles-and-more/Readme.md

 j.
 Hitting $mod+shift+e will bring out the exit prompt.

 k.
 Status bar is completely empty and hidden.
 Press alt to see an empty status bar.
-I like empty status bar (:
+I like empty status bar (: Also, to check the time, press keys alt+F4

 l. focus_follows_mouse is set to false